hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

     `http://server/hapi/data?dataset=alpha&start=2016-07-13&stop=2016-07-14`

     the three request parameters are `dataset` (corresponding to the identifier of the dataset), `start`, and `stop`.
 They have values of `alpha`, `2016-07-13`, and `2016-07-14`, respectively.
-This document will always use the full phrase "request parameter" to refer to these URL elements to make a clear distinction between a parameter in a dataset.
+This document will always use the full phrase "request parameter" to refer to these URL elements to distinguish them from the parameters in a dataset.

     In the above URL, the segment represented as `server` captures the hostname for the HAPI server as well as any prefix path elements before the required `hapi` element.
 For example, in `http://example.com/public/data/hapi` the `server` element is `example.com/public/data`.